akucharska/react-blog/README.md

 ### `npm run build`

-Builds the app for production to the `build` folder.<br>
+Builds the app for production inside the `build` folder
-Currently it only prepare js files